 This article is from our digest of publications relating to Brain Cancers and Tumors that also includes:

-The kind of symptoms produced depends highly on the location of the tumor, more so than on its pathological properties.
-Treatment can involve chemotherapy, radiation and surgery.
+The kind of symptoms produced depends highly on the tumor's location, more so than on its pathological properties.
+Treatment can involve chemotherapy, radiation, and surgery.
 Median survival with standard-of-care radiation and chemotherapy with temozolomide is 15 months.
 Median survival without treatment is 41/2 months.
 Surgery is controversial because no randomized controlled trials have ever been done.
-Palliative treatment usually is conducted to improve quality of life and to achieve a longer survival time.
+Palliative treatment is usually conducted to improve quality of life and achieve longer survival.
 It includes surgery, radiation therapy, and chemotherapy.
 Supportive treatment focuses on relieving symptoms and improving the patient's neurologic function.
 The primary supportive agents are anticonvulsants and corticosteroids.

 Eight of 16 patients participating in a study of an experimental immune system therapy directed against the most aggressive malignant brain tumors - glioblastoma multiforme - survived longer than five years after diagnosis, according to Cedars-Sinai researchers, who presented findings Nov.
 23 at the Fourth Quadrennial Meeting of the World Federation of Neuro-Oncology.